pawelpaszki/youtube_background_android/README.md

 Swiping from left edge of the screen shows/hides buttons, which open one of four sections of the application:
 _____________________________________________________________________________________________________________

-* Downloaded videos - displays list of downloaded media, which can be individually all collectively removed
+* Downloaded videos - displays list of downloaded media, which can be individually all collectively removed, list items can also be rearranged (when player is stopped)
 * Playlists - displays view with dropdown of all available playlists (if any).
-Playlists can be added, removed and individually displayed
+Playlists can be added, removed, individually displayed and their items can be rearranged
 * Recently opened media
 * Search view